cisoun/nest/doc/Validation.md

 `ValidationError`: the validation has failed.
 Errors are provided as the `errors` property.

 ## Rules

+> [!WARNING]
+>
+> - Rules must be defined by order of importance.
+Typically, `required` would be the first to be set.
+> - Rules must be separated by a vertical line "|", parameters are separated by a colon ":".

 | Rule                                     | Description                                                  |
 | ---------------------------------------- | ------------------------------------------------------------ |